-On the terminology and naming of the “LP-WUS”:
+On the terminology and naming of “LP-WUS”:

 It’s not necessary that LP-WUS is transmitted with high power.
 Higher power is just one possible way to ensure the coverage performance.
 The terminology has been used since R18 Study Item on LP-WUS and the terminology is clear in RAN without any misunderstanding.
 Thus, RAN2 confirmed that the “LP-WUS” terminology can be used.